cpmpercussion/impsy/README.md

 ## Installation

 IMPS is written in Python with Keras and TensorFlow Probability, so it should work on any platform where Tensorflow can be installed.
 Python 3 is required.
+IMPS currently relies on TensorFlow 2.0.0, TensorFlow Probability 0.8.0, and keras-mdn-layer 0.3.0.

 First you should clone this repository or download it to your computer: